applefritter-inc/AntiLog/README.md

 now, inside the vencord directory, go to the `src/plugins` folder and make a folder named `antiLog` \
 <sub>it MUST be named `antiLog` and NOT `AntiLog`</sub>

-then, move the main.tsx file inside the `antiLog` folder
+then, move the index.tsx file inside the `antiLog` folder

 now, run this
 ```sh